testdouble/testdouble.js/README.md

 args])`**

-The `thenCallback()` stubbing will assume that the rehearsed invocation has an additional final argument that takes a function.
-When invoked by the subject, testdouble.js will invoke that function and pass whatever arguments were sent to `thenCallback()`.
+The `thenCallback()` stubbing will assume that the rehearsed invocation has an additional final argument that takes a callback function.
+When this stubbing is satisfied, testdouble.js will invoke that callback function and pass in whatever arguments were sent to `thenCallback()`.

 To illustrate, consider this stubbing: